 Beat the Heat!

-As the weather continues to promise spring conditions, now is a good time to talk about how heat affects us, especially since many people and athletes are looking forward to some quality time outdoors.
+As we continue to enjoy the warm months, now is a good time to talk about how heat affects us, especially since many people and athletes enjoy spending time outdoors.

 Heat illness takes many forms, from mild to severe.
 Heat rash and heat cramps are forms of mild heat illness.
 Dehydration can occur quickly when it’s hot, and dehydration contributes to more severe forms of heat illness like heat exhaustion and heat stroke.
 While mild heat illness tends to be self-limited, heat stroke is a medical emergency.